Joshua J. Cluff, PsyD

 I received my Bachelors degree in Psychology from Arizona State University.
 During my undergraduate studies, I discovered my passion for helping to improve the well-being and life satisfaction in others.
 This led me to pursuing my Masters degree in Clinical Psychology from The Arizona School of Professional Psychology at Argosy University.
 Later, I received my Doctorate in Clinical Psychology from the Chicago School of Professional Psychology.

-Director and Intake Coordinator
+Executive Director & Intake Coordinator

 I have an extensive background in Human Resources, Management, and Customer Relations.
 I have a passion for creating an empathetic, inviting and organized work environment.
 My goal is to help make sure that every experience encountered at ClearView is an effective and positive one for the families and clients we serve.
 When I am not working, I love to be with my family, read, do home projects and travel.

 I have a diverse background in outreach and business development in the field of behavioral health.
 Over the years, I have represented clinical practices and programs including residential treatment centers for adolescents, addiction recovery programming for young adults, wilderness therapy, family support services, and intensive outpatient programming for professionals.